tanyachernysh7/myblog/_posts/2021-11-10-Creating-a-document-in-Google-Docs.md

 You can create a new blank document, or you can create a new document based on a template.
 Google Docs has templates for several different types of documents, such as brochures, newsletters, and resumes.

+## How to create a blank document in Google Docs?

 To create a blank document:
 1. Open a folder in Google Drive.
 2. Click **New** button.